ndsoham/EDUQuest/README.md

 # EDUQuest
-An educational app that helps pique STEM interests in younger children by presenting a challenge-based path towards improvement. path towards i
+An educational app that helps pique STEM interests in younger children by presenting a challenge-based path towards improvement.